cuvva/terms/terms.md

 Cuvva Limited is authorised and regulated by the FCA, as we described earlier.
 We're permitted to arrange non-investment general insurance contracts.
 You can check this on the FCA's Register by visiting [https://www.fca.org.uk/register](https://www.fca.org.uk/register) or by contacting the FCA on [0800 111 6768](tel:08001116768).

 Cuvva is responsible for arranging and administering our products.
 As part of this service, we want to give you an exceptional level of customer support at all times.
-But if you're unhappy with Cuvva, we have a formal complaints procedure.
-You can contact us via the app or by email at [support@cuvva.com](mailto:support@cuvva.com).
-Alternatively, you can write to us at the address listed above.
+But if you're unhappy with Cuvva, we have a formal [complaints policy](https://www.cuvva.com/support/cuvva-complaints-policy).

-The insurers are responsible for the underlying insurance policy and related claims.
-If you're unhappy with the insurers, you can contact them directly.
-If you need any further information, check out your insurance contract or get in touch with us.

-If we've had a chance to reply to your complaint and you're still unhappy, you can refer your complaint to the Financial Ombudsman Service free of charge.
-You can find out more here: [http://www.financial-ombudsman.org.uk/publications/consumer-leaflet.htm](http://www.financial-ombudsman.org.uk/publications/consumer-leaflet.htm).

 We're also covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the FSCS in the unlikely event we can't meet our obligations.
 Further information about the compensation scheme is available here: [https://fscs.org.uk/your-claim](https://fscs.org.uk/your-claim)